atanasovdaniel/squirrel/doc/source/stdlib/stdstreamlib.rst

     The stream object is represented by opaque structure SQSTREAM.

-.. c:function:: SQInteger sqstd_sread(void* buffer, SQInteger size, SQSTREAM file)
+.. c:function:: SQInteger sqstd_sread(void *buffer, SQInteger size, SQSTREAM stream)

     :param void* buffer: buffer to read to
     :param SQInteger size: size in bytes to read from the stream